ALEHACKsp/imgui-tricks/README.md

 At the moment it has in itself:
 * Functions to speed up the creation of animations.
 * Functions for creating and displaying notifications.
+* Widgets that are missing in the standard ImGui.

 # Notifies Usage